PDillis/CartPole-Cases/README.md

 # CartPole-Cases

+Are humans huge If machines?
+In other words, is everything we do processed through an (albeit huge) list of if conditions that, if met, we should then proceed as planned or do something else?
+Though perhaps this is a bigger question than one could fathom to answer, it is nevertheless an interesting one and will serve as inspiration to solve simpler environments, such as the `CartPole-v0` environment of [OpenAI](https://www.openai.com).
+We proceed with the controllers we have defined and used, as well as the results obtained with these.

 ## Controllers
 We solve the `CartPole-v0 ` environment using two of the values of the observation we receive.
 We do this as a way to show how this strategy of solving Gym environments, while perfectly logical and basic, will not give us a general result when the action and state spaces grow in complexity.

-We started by comparing a Random Agent with an agent that only controls the horizontal speed (Speed Control), that is:
+We started by comparing a Random Agent with an agent that only controls the horizontal speed (named **Speed Control**), that is:

 ```python
 if observation[1]>0: